HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   just sound like <span style="color:Beige">Serena</span>'s handiwork.

-The actual design of the city, though not many care, falls on <span style="color:Beige">Serena</span>'s two friends-
+The actual design of the city, though not many care, falls on <span style="color:Beige">Serena</span>'s two friends—
 <span style="color:#D6B4FC">the Chief Engineer</span> and
 <span style="color:#95D0FC">the Architect</span>
 of the newly founded *Omnija Department of Infrastructure* (OCFI).
-It's decided that the new capital will be built in a valley where mountains meets the sea- a place called the [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any), Or "Ĉemarvalo", about 300km away from the current capital.
+It's decided that the new capital will be built in a valley where mountains meets the sea— a place called the [Seaside Valley](https://mods.paradoxplaza.com/mods/82544/Any), Or "Ĉemarvalo", about 300km away from the current capital.